 Let’s talk about money.
 I know it is a difficult conversation to have and most of us do not feel extremely comfortable talking about money issues with other people.
 But talking about money is essential for us to learn strategies for proper money management and to gain a level of financial literacy that will allow us to improve our lives financially.

 That’s why, every month, our experts answer some of your money questions here.
 If you have a question for our Farber professionals, ask us online on Facebook, Twitter or through our website.
 Here are two questions that are often asked.

 I was laid off.
 What does this mean for my credit score?

-Of course, not having a steady income could very easily affect whether or not you can continue to pay your bills on time.
+Of course, not having a steady income could very easily affect whether you can continue to pay your bills on time.
 If you end up missing payments, this will negatively affect your credit rating.
-The same holds true if you begin to max out your credit cards to pay your bills on time or you acquire a bunch of new credit cards.
+The same holds true if you begin to max out your credit cards to pay your bills on time or get a bunch of new credit cards.
 The credit bureaus keep track of what percentage of your available credit is being used as well as how many new accounts you open – use more than 30% of each card regularly without paying them down and your credit rating will take a big hit.

-To avoid having your unemployment situation damage your credit, make sure to make at least the minimum payment on all your accounts on time each month and modify your budget so you don’t overspend and take on new debt.
+To avoid having your unemployment situation damage your credit, make sure to make at least the minimum payment on all your accounts on time each month and change your budget so you don’t overspend and take on new debt.